tedchain/tedchain-technology/README.md

 Important: Make sure you don't forget the trailing slash, as clients will always include it in the namespace.
 E.g.: ``https://endpoint.com/`` instead of ``https://endpoint.com``.

-Openchain data structures
+Tedchain data structures
 =========================

-Openchain relies on several data structures for communication between clients and servers.
-These data structures are a key part of the Openchain API.
+Tedchain relies on several data structures for communication between clients and servers.
+These data structures are a key part of the Tedchain API.

 These data structures are serialized and deserialized using `Protocol Buffers <https://developers.google.com/protocol-buffers/>`_.